 - Organisation of the Empodere-se conference on women's empowerment, which analysed the struggles and achievements of women today, and the Estrelas event to celebrate Women's Day, in which employees of Neoenergia4, in addition to taking part in the internal campaign, gave a talk on women's empowerment.

 - The Escola de Eletricistas aims to attract women to the electricity market in order to improve the gender balance.
+This initiative was recognised by WeEmpower — the UN programme to drive gender equality — in 2020 as a good business practice for empowering women.

 - Conversations with collaborators and guests to talk about female empowerment and racism on symbolic dates.